-* One coworker I know well has wondered about that last question, in particular.
+* One coworker I know well, my union steward, has wondered about that last question, in particular.

 He has noted some of the close personal ties between city officials and those who run the local newspaper.
 He has also observed that the employees of the local newspaper get a special parking permit that no one else has, not even other permit holders from downtown businesses.
 The best coverage, for example, of local TIFs came from a small alternative publication and not from the main local newspaper.

 It would be simple to see this as good versus bad, as evil cronies against the common man.
 But that misses the point.
 All of the people I’ve met who work in city government, including management, seem like nice people and many of them are quite dedicated to their jobs.
 I’d say the same thing about local business owners I’ve met, some of whom are part of multigenerational family businesses.